 Data to watch

 The evidence that we presented in the first paragraph gives us a sense of the economic damage that’s been done.
-This picture will be more complete once the economic reports covering the virus-infected periods is published.
-Over the weekend, we will get first PMIs from China plus trade data from Korea.
+This picture will be more complete when the economic reports covering the virus-infected periods will be published.
+Over the weekend we will get first PMIs from China plus trade data from Korea.
 Given limited trust in the Chinese data, Korean trade and PMI reports could be the best view that we are going to get on the economic situation.
-Korean data will not reflect the recent local outburst (as it’s happened only recently), but should capture the impact of the Chinese problems.
+Korean data will not reflect the recent local outburst (as it’s happened only recently) but should capture the impact of the Chinese problems.

 Some of the crucial reports from China will be published this weekend.
 Source: XTB Research

-The key question is, are we are headed for a full blown correction, or just a standard sentiment adjustment?
-Analysing historical patterns, one might notice that S&P500 often saw corrections close to 19%.
+The key question is if we are headed for a full blown correction or just a standard sentiment adjustment.
+Analyzing historical patterns one might notice that S&P500 often saw corrections close to 19%.
 That would imply a move all the way back to 2750 points.
 On the other hand, most pullbacks since 2015 were in range between 250 and 350 points.
 We are already at this minimum target with a possibility of a slide to 3050 points.
-Because the market is using ex-China contagion as a proxy of future economic damage, the data we presented in this paragraph could decide between those two scenarios.
+Because the market is using ex-China contagion as a proxy of future economic damage, the data we presented in paragraph could decide between those two scenarios.

-Looking at the US500 chart, we see three support levels.
+Looking at the US500 chart we see 3 support levels.
 The nearest one is at 3070 points - local low from early December and at the same time lower limit of the upwards channel.
-Then there is 3030, a double top from the second half of 2019 and then 2984 points - 1:1 range of the early 2018 correction.
+Then there is 3030, double top from second half of 2019 and then 2984 points - 1:1 range of early 2018 correction.
 If these supports do not work, we could be looking for a full blown correction with a support at 2730 points.
 Source: xStation